Country Freight Route

 Sea Freight Option Suitable Cargo Common Unit Planning Advice

-LCL Small or medium cargo volume CBM / volume Good when the cargo is not enough for a full container.
+LCL Small or medium cargo volume CBM / volume Good when the cargo is not enough for a full container

-20ft Container Heavy or medium-volume cargo Full container Useful for dense cargo, hardware, machinery and building materials.
+20ft Container Heavy or medium-volume cargo Full container Useful for dense cargo, hardware, machinery and building materials

-40ft Container Larger commercial shipments Full container Suitable for bigger import orders and regular B2B cargo.
+40ft Container Larger commercial shipments Full container Suitable for bigger import orders and regular B2B cargo

-40HQ Container Bulky but lighter cargo High cube container Often used for furniture, cartons, e-commerce goods and high-volume cargo.
+40HQ Container Bulky but lighter cargo High cube container Often used for furniture, cartons, e-commerce goods and high-volume cargo

-Express Shipping from China to Malaysia
+Express Shipping from China to Malaysia: DHL, UPS, FedEx and Small Parcels

-Express shipping from China to Malaysia is suitable for samples, small parcels, documents, urgent e-commerce orders and lightweight goods.
+Express shipping from China to Malaysia is suitable for samples, documents, small parcels, urgent e-commerce orders and lightweight goods.
 Common courier options may include DHL, UPS, FedEx and other express channels, depending on cargo type, weight, size, pickup city and destination address in Malaysia.

 Shipment Type Recommended Option Reason

-Documents and samples Express shipping Fast, simple and suitable for small packages.
+Documents and samples Express shipping Fast, simple and suitable for small packages

-Large wholesale cargo Sea freight LCL or FCL Better cost efficiency for larger cargo volume.
+Large wholesale cargo Sea freight LCL or FCL Better cost efficiency for larger cargo volume

-Multiple supplier orders Consolidation + air or sea freight Helps combine goods before shipping from China.
+Multiple supplier orders Consolidation + air or sea freight Helps combine goods before shipping from China

 Door-to-Door Shipping from China to Malaysia